IELTS Writing and Speaking assessments are carried out by

 Year 1: Monitoring

-Examiners are monitored at least once every two years.
-New
+year and at least once every two years.
+New examiners

-examiners (and those who have not recently worked as IELTS
+(and those who have not recently worked as IELTS examiners) are

-examiners) are monitored three times in their first year.
+monitored at least three times in their first year.
+All

-receive written feedback on their rating and also on the delivery
+examiners receive written feedback on their rating and also on the

-of the Speaking test.
-They may be required to take corrective
+delivery of the Speaking test.
+They may be required to take

-action if any issues are raised about their performance.
+corrective action if any issues are raised about their